 So when travelling, the safest thing to do is this:

 It's one thing to use encrypted message apps and know that you can't be eavesdropped, but it's very foolish to be forced to unlock your smartphone and give border authorities access to the communications that would have been totally confidential.
-If you need documents, but you do not want Customs or Immigration officers to get their hands on them, merely store them in your remote Cloud or NAS facility or maybe on your very well-hidden microSD card.
+If you need documents, but you do not want Customs or Immigration officers to get their hands on them, merely store them in your remote Cloud or NAS facility, as files on a secret webmail account or maybe on your very well-hidden microSD card.

 Most people who have a modern notebook computer do not realise that when they press the OFF button, it does not actually switch the computer off.
 The computer essentially goes into a standby sleep mode.
 Customs could demand that you switch on your notebook and see what is sitting in the memory.
 So before you arrive at Customs and Immigration, the trick is to actually switch off your notebook completely by holding down the OFF button for about 10 seconds.
 This will actually switch it right off, also flushing the memory completely.
 The same applies to a smartphone.
 Hitting the OFF button only puts it on standby, so the idea is to hold the OFF button down for about 5 to 10 seconds until the phone switches right off.
 Then you can feel confident when you enter the Customs and Immigration hall that nothing incriminating can be recovered from your devices.